Circle K: History

 In April 2022, The Wall Street Journal reported that Couche-Tard was considering the British convenience store and restaurant operator EG Group, which would have given it a larger presence in Australia, Western Europe, and EG Group's home market of the United Kingdom, as well as the U.S. (where it had bought Kroger's convenience store business, as well as Cumberland Farms), especially in Florida, New England, and Ohio.
-EG Group would instead enter into a sale and leaseback agreement for its U.S. stores, and most of its UK gas stations and restaurants would be sold to retail chain Asda (which had recently been acquired by EG founders Mohsin and Zuber Issa) in 2023, along with EG On the Move—a separate company led by Zuber.
+EG Group would instead enter into a sale and leaseback agreement for its U.S. stores, and most of its UK gas stations and restaurants would be sold to retail chain Asda (which had recently been acquired by EG founders Mohsin and Zuber Issa) in 2023, along with EG On The Move—a separate company led by Zuber.

-On August 19, 2024, Couche-Tard announced it would buy Pittsburgh-based GetGo from Giant Eagle, greatly expanding Circle K's presence in Pennsylvania (all of its existing stores in that state are descended from Lawson's/Dairy Mart) and complimenting its existing stores in Ohio, Indiana, and West Virginia, and add to its stores in Maryland.
+On August 19, 2024, Couche-Tard announced it would buy Pittsburgh-based GetGo from Giant Eagle, greatly expanding Circle K's presence in Pennsylvania (all of its existing stores in that state are descended from Lawson's/Dairy Mart) and complementing its existing stores in Ohio, Indiana, and West Virginia, and add to its stores in Maryland.
 The Federal Trade Commission signed off on the deal on June 26, 2025, with Georgia-based Majors Management purchasing 34 Circle K and one GetGo location to satisfy antitrust concerns.
 Majors Management rebranded those locations to MAPCO, with all but two of the divestures being in the Indianapolis and Akron, Ohio markets.
 GetGo will remain headquartered at Giant Eagle's headquarters in Cranberry Township, Pennsylvania as opposed to Circle K's headquarters in Tempe or its Great Lakes offices at the former Lawson's/Dairy Mart headquarters in Akron, but will lease separate space from Giant Eagle.
 The GetGo brand name is also expected to continue at least in the short-term despite Couche-Tard's ongoing efforts to rebrand its Holiday Stationstores as Circle K. The deal closed June 29, 2025.

 Criticism and controversy

 Animal welfare

 In 2018, Couche-Tard committed to stop sourcing battery cage eggs in its corporate-owned Circle K stores in North America and Europe by 2025.
 In 2023, the company expanded this goal to include international franchise locations.
-In March 2025, the animal protection organization The Humane League criticized Circle K for failing to publicly reported progress toward its cage-free commitment.
+In March 2025, the animal protection organization The Humane League criticized Circle K for failing to publicly report progress toward its cage-free commitment.